seba-1511/dist_tuto.pth/tuto.md

 ```

-In the above, the script spawns two processes who will each setup the distributed environment, initialize the process group (`dist.init_process_group`), and finally execute the given function.
+The above script spawns two processes who will each setup the distributed environment, initialize the process group (`dist.init_process_group`), and finally execute the given `run` function.

-The `init_processes` function is what interests us for now.
+Let's have a look at the `init_processes` function.
 It ensures that every process will be able to coordinate through a master, using the same ip address and port.
-Note that we used the TCP backend, but we could have used [MPI](https://en.wikipedia.org/wiki/Message_Passing_Interface) or [Gloo](http://github.com/facebookincubator/gloo) instead, provided they are installed.
-We will go over the magic happening in `dist.init_process_group` at the end of this tutorial, but it essentially allows processes to communicate with each other by sharing their locations.
+Note that we used the TCP backend, but we could have used [MPI](https://en.wikipedia.org/wiki/Message_Passing_Interface) or [Gloo](http://github.com/facebookincubator/gloo) instead. (c.f.
+[Section 5.1](#communication-backends)) We will go over the magic happening in `dist.init_process_group` at the end of this tutorial, but it essentially allows processes to communicate with each other by sharing their locations.

 # Point-to-Point Communication
 <!--